auth0-samples/auth0-acul-samples/README.md

 - Auth0 tenant with verified custom domain
 - Enterprise Auth0 plan (for ACUL access)

-> **Open Source Contributors:** You can explore and contribute to this codebase using mock data without needing an Auth0 Enterprise plan.
+> **Open Source Contributors:** You can explore and contribute to this codebase without needing an Auth0 Enterprise plan using the development context inspector.

 <details>
 <summary>Need to install Node.js?</summary>